The-Marcy-Lab-School/problem-set-x-trees/README.md

 1. **_A List of List:_** Implement a binary tree as a list of lists.
 Name your function `BinaryTreeList`.
 Be sure to implement `insert_right` and `insert_left`.

-2. **Implement a Binary True:** Implement a binary tree class using nodes and references.
+2. **Implement a Binary Tr3e:** Implement a binary tree class using nodes and references.
 Instances of `BinaryTree` should have the following methods available to them:
    - `insert_left`
    - `insert_right`
    - `get_right_child`